 Each interested candidate is requested to submit the following documentation in a 'pdf' format:

-- An application letter (in English) specifying the topic of her/his research and the expected date of degree completion.
+- An application letter (in English) specifying the topic of her/his research, the expected date of degree completion and the application form.

 - A two-page curriculum vitae (in English).